Syrian rebels launch multiple attacks on government held Aleppo

 By PHILIP ISSA | Associated Press | Published: November 3, 2016

-BEIRUT — Syrian rebels launched a fresh wave of attacks on western districts of Aleppo Thursday as airstrikes on a rebel-held village south of the contested city killed at least 9 civilians, activists said.
+BEIRUT — Syrian rebels launched a fresh wave of attacks on government-controlled western Aleppo on Thursday, killing 12 civilians and wounding 200 according to state media, one day before a 14-hour "humanitarian pause" unilaterally declared by Moscow was set to take effect.

+Meanwhile, an airstrike on a rebel-held village south of the contested city killed at least nine civilians, opposition activists said.
-State media said at least four civilians were killed in Aleppo by rebel fire as militants attacked several areas in the west of the city.
-State media reported clashes in the New Aleppo, Al-Furqan and Zahraa neighborhoods, as well as an attack on the military academy in the southwest.

 The city of Aleppo and its surrounding environs have become one of the main theaters of the Syrian war.
 It is the country's largest city and its former commercial capital and represents a major prize for any side that can claim control over it after more than five years of war.
+The rebels control the city's eastern districts, which have been besieged by pro-government forces since July.

-Social media accounts linked to rebels carried photos and footage Thursday said to show the factions targeting government positions with artillery, tank and rocket fire.
+Social media accounts linked to the rebels carried photos and footage purporting to show the factions targeting government positions with artillery, tank and rocket fire.
+Rebels detonated an explosives-laden vehicle in a suicide operation targeting the government-held New Aleppo district, according to the al-Qaida-linked Fatah al-Sham Front, which circulated footage of the blast on its social media accounts.

-The Britain-based Syrian Observatory for Human Rights, which monitors the conflict through local contacts, reported that rebels attacked government positions with two explosives-laden vehicles.
-Images carried on rebel social media accounts showed debris and plumes of smoke rising over the city.
+The Nour el-Din el-Zinki movement said rebels detonated two other vehicle bombs, as well, including one on the military's academy in the west.

+Ahrar al-Sham, another rebel group, said they had advanced into a western, government-held neighborhood known as the 3000 Apartments complex, a claim that could not be independently verified.

+The U.N. estimates 275,000 people, the vast majority civilians, are trapped inside rebel-held eastern Aleppo with dwindling food and supplies.
+U.N. officials have condemned the tactic, employed primarily by the government across the country, as "medieval," ''barbaric," and in contravention to international law.

+The U.N. says more than one million people are residing in the government-controlled west.
+Many are displaced families from the east.

-The activist-run Local Coordination Committees meanwhile reported that airstrikes on the village of Miznaz killed nine civilians.
+The activist-run Local Coordination Committees elsewhere reported that airstrikes on the village of Miznaz, southwest of Aleppo, had killed nine civilians.
 It blamed the strike on Russian aircraft.
 The Observatory said that 10 civilians had died, among them seven children.

-The rebels control the city's eastern districts, which have been besieged by pro-government forces since July.
-The U.N. estimates 275,000 people, the vast majority civilians, are trapped inside with dwindling food and supplies.
-U.N. officials have condemned the tactic, employed primarily by the government across the country, as "medieval," ''barbaric," and in contravention to international law.

-As fighting erupted around Aleppo, rebels said clashes between anti-government factions inside the city had subsided.
+Associated Press writers Albert Aji in Damascus, Syria and Nataliya Vasilyeva in Moscow contributed to this report.

 0